Top of the page

-Infertility means that you have not been able to get pregnant after trying for at least 1 year (or 6 months if you're over 35).
+Infertility means that you haven't been able to get pregnant after trying for at least 1 year (or 6 months if you're over 35).
 It doesn't mean you'll never get pregnant.

-A woman's chances of getting pregnant are higher when she is younger.
-A woman is most able to get pregnant (fertile) in her late 20s.
-Then, in her mid-30s, she becomes less fertile.
-This is because her eggs get older.
+Your chances of getting pregnant are higher when you are younger.
+You are most able to get pregnant (fertile) in your late 20s.
+Then, in your mid-30s, you become less fertile.
+This is because your eggs get older.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.